Thursday, September 24, 2020 · 16 min read

 Even though to measure consumed energy, it is sufficient to install energy counters before the economizer, I decided to install two Dewesoft power analyzers, one before and one after the economizer.
 I wanted to get the most possible information to see if and how the economizer is eventually cheating the user with saving estimation or to prove that such an economizer is really working!

 To achieve this, I used two SIRIUS High-Speed data acquisition devices, the first measuring voltages and currents at the grid, and the latter measuring after the economizer.
-The two were obviously perfectly synchronized and calculating all power parameters.
+The two were obviously perfectly synchronized and calculated all power parameters.

 The economizer was providing two dry contact relays activated respectively when the economizer status was OFF and ON.
-The dry contacts relays status was read by two isolated LV input channels having an integrated programmable power supply.
+The dry contacts relay status was read by two isolated LV input channels having an integrated programmable power supply.

 Power and energy were calculated by the DewesoftX power module.
 With simple mathematics, I had been able to totalize the energy for ON and OFF periods separately according to the standard IPMVP protocol.